ajduet/janus-webapp/client-side/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Further iterations: next steps

-Find all hydra-(blank)-service repositories as they are all used by the Janus application, with the current exception of the Salesforce service which is as of yet unused.

-For our showcase, this application and our microservices were run locally.
-Our first suggestion is to serve these onto an EC2 to make them available on more than a single machine.
-Many beans which were consolidated on the server-side of the architecture were not yet consolidated on the Angular side.
-Specifically, Minerva and Caliber will share data types on the Java side (among them: Trainer, Batch, and others).
-These should be consolidated into a single shared models.

-Authentication / log-in should also be implemented.

-Best of luck! -The January Batch